kees-/ads/README.md

 ⬜️ v0.α6 addressed minor fixes

-🔳 Current v0.α7 addresses minor fixes
+⬜️ Current v0.α7 addresses minor fixes

+🔳 Current version 0.1 isn't for you...

 ###### "Out of the box" (after a weird and unstable setup process)